earthiverse/picknic/README.md

 ### Quick Guide to Install and Start Picknic
 1. Clone the repository into your favourite local development space. e.g. `git clone `
 2. Run `npm install`
-3. Run `npm script-build`
+3. Run `npm run-script build`
 4. Run `npm start`

 Once the site is running you'll see some warnings.
 That's ok for now

 5. Go to `localhost:3000` and see the project run.
 We don't have any data yet.
+You can change the port number by editing the `config.json` file locally.

+### MongoDB Setup

+### Data Imports

 TODO: Outline how MongoDB data works